Mongetro/poap-plus/README.md

 - Navigate to "Create Event"
 - Fill in event details (name, date, organizer)
 - Upload an event image (stored on IPFS)
-- Upload an event image (stored on IPFS)
 - Send data and confirm the blockchain transaction via your wallet

 ## 3. Mint Badges